 - Binoculars for observing birds, trees, across the ponds, etc.

-- Activity sheets or other visual organizers for recording learning.
+- Activity sheets or other visual organizers to record learning.

 - Printed map of the Arboretum.

-4. Bring a waterproof tarp or math for sitting on while visiting the grounds.
+4. Bring a waterproof tarp or mat for sitting on while visiting the grounds.
 An easy, inexpensive and large mat is a vinyl picnic tablecloth (the kind with flannel on the back.)

-6. Make sure all adults know the plan for the field trip: where and when to meet up at the end, and carry cell phones in case of emergency.
+6. Make sure all adults know the plan for the field trip including where and when to meet up at the end, and carry cell phones in case of emergency.

 Pre-School Through Grade 5:

 - Autumn Scavenger Hunt [pdf]

 - Winter Scavenger Hunt [pdf]

 - Tree Bark [pdf]